 The pandemic has shone a spotlight on inequality in America, especially in regards to education.
-The Achievement Gap is being widened with school closures.
-Black and Hispanic students living in poverty are among the hardest hit, resulting in long-term economic costs for local and national communities.
+The Achievement Gap is widening with school closures.
+Black and Hispanic students living in poverty are among the hardest hit.
+This will result in long-term economic costs for local and national communities.
 Articles, such as this one from McKinsey & Company and this one by The New York Times, outline the long-term consequences of the widening Achievement Gap.

 Why is the Achievement Gap widening?